Foresight is 2020: Predictions for smart buildings and IoT in 2020

 You could safely term the last decade of tech innovation “the Smartphone Era.”

 Here are some of the most critical changes I see coming, laying the foundation for even bigger innovations.
-No, I’m not predicting parking lots for flying cars, but I do see potential for the cloud, Artificial Intelligence, and a new workforce to revolutionize our world.
+No, I’m not predicting parking lots for flying cars, but I do see the potential for the cloud, Artificial Intelligence, and a new workforce to revolutionize our world.

-The cloud
+The Cloud

 While the cloud has been emerging for years in many industries, it hasn’t yet been fully realized in ours.
 Leveraging the cloud will be critical to the growth of smart buildings.

-With the cloud, we can integrate analytics — from energy and water use to garbage pickup, occupancy levels, and more — to better understand our spaces from top to bottom, cost effectively.
+With the cloud, we can integrate analytics — from energy and water use to garbage pickup, occupancy levels, and more — to better understand our spaces from top to bottom, cost-effectively.
 We can focus on managing a portfolio of buildings instead of individual systems in silos.
 A facility manager could theoretically oversee as many as 10–20 buildings!

-First, there’s still a big lack of understanding about the cloud, and even fear of it.
+First, there’s still a big lack of understanding about the cloud and even fear of it.
 The cloud is this intangible concept and, for some, it suggests a risk of attacks, leaks, and high costs.

 While everyone should learn about and protect themselves against cyberattacks, that doesn’t mean the cloud is unavoidably vulnerable.
-In fact, the cloud is often more secure than many on-premise solutions.
+The cloud is often more secure than many on-premise solutions.
 Fortunately, cybersecurity awareness is growing.
 More and more people realize they need to learn best practices like tracking assets and using anomaly detection software.
 Whether your data is hosted locally or in the cloud, this understanding is a requisite now.

 For the cloud to work, we also need more connectivity, sensors, and data collectors.
-Data aggregation is critical to mapping out and tracking all the elements of our buildings — in fact, it’s the point of the cloud.
+Data aggregation is critical to mapping out and tracking all the elements of our buildings it’s the point of the cloud.
 Ideally, an element of Artificial Intelligence (AI) will also help us sort and make sense of this data.

-I’m interested to see though, as the cloud enables us to add more “apps” to our technology stack, will our dashboards become polluted?
+I’m interested to see though, as the cloud enables us to add more “apps” to our technology stack, will our dashboards become polluted.
 Right now, our phones are crowded with apps we don’t use, or apps we use but only occasionally.
 Are our building management dashboards destined to be similarly overloaded, with information about water use, energy, parking stats, device issues, and more from all different apps?
-And, what will that look like as we grow from managing one building, to managing a portfolio of buildings?
+And, what will that look like as we grow from managing one building to managing a portfolio of buildings?

-The Internet of Things, Artificial Intelligence, and machine learning
+The Internet of Things, Artificial Intelligence, and Machine Learning

 In this new era of intelligence, there’s so much more we can do.
 We can create personalized and customizable experiences, improve energy analytics, anticipate system malfunctions, and much, much more

 Intelligence isn’t possible without informed decisions, though.
 And informed decisions can’t be made without, well, information.
-That demands more data than the human mind can realistically collect or make sense of: reams upon reams of information about building services, and how people behave in our spaces.
+That demands more data than the human mind can realistically collect or make sense of reams upon reams of information about building services, and how people behave in our spaces.

 We might have the outcomes that we want — for example, that a room stays at a comfortable temperature regardless of how many people are in it.
 But no person is going to count the number of people in a room and account for the time of day and positioning of the sun on the window and manually adjust the temperature throughout the day to maintain that ideal temperature.